axelvaldez/radical-companies/_posts/children-stories/2024-08-06-how-it-went:-tears.markdown

 </div>

 <h1>Progress?</h1>
  <p>The Fiat House had more and more Beings in its shack and over many years they had to build a much bigger House.
-The Beings who lived itn it tried calling themselves Chieftains, Kings, but as the House became more prosperous they just called themselves Executives.
-They namred themselves CEOs.</p>
+The Beings who lived itn it tried calling themselves Chieftains, Kings, but as the House became more prosperous they just called themselves CEOs.</p>
- <p>Every one of the Beings who lived the House adored Fiat whomhd now become the big Boss.
-The ones who did not adore Boss had to move to the shack, which had fallen badly into disrepair aand was falling-apart.</p>
+ <p>Every one of the Beings who lived the House adored Fiat, the Biggest Boss.
+The ones who did not adore the Biggest Boss had to move to the shack.
+Ufortunately, the shack fallen badly into disrepair aand was falling-apart.</p>

 <h1>The Riff-Raff</h1>
- <p>The Beings who lived in the shack were the riff-raff, and none of the Fiat House Beings cared about them.
-Somebody had to keep up the Fiat House and its amenities and they could not&hellip; just go.</p>
+<p>Actually, the Beings who lived in the shack were the riff-raff, and none of the Fiat House Beings cared about them.
+Somebody had to keep up the Fiat House and its amenities.
+They could no justt&hellip; go.</p>
- <p>The Beings in the shack were so stupid that they even tried to help the Beings in the shack.
-They do not know what everybody knows that the people in shack cannot be helped.
-They we stupid, too.</p>
+ <p>The Beings in the shack were so stupid that they even tried to help Beings.
+They obbvoiusly did not know what everybody knows: the riff-raff in the shack were stupid and could not be helped.</p>
- <p>They were the perfect replacements for the riff-raff that had fallen back to pieces.</p>
+ <p>The Beings who had fallen out of grace were the perfect replacements for the riff-raff that had fallen back to pieces.</p>

 <h1>the Impact</h1>
  <p>All Beings, in and out of the Fiat House felt the impact of the Fiat House. but,  no matter, Fiat had built the perfect House.</p>